leyfall/coding_journey/DAYS.md

 - 10 mins in python in phone will add again, just got dig dipper in python more.
 Fundamentals
 - 10 mins for the data stucture of comparison using the functions of <= or >= or !> or ==
+- Input - basically to gather a user in a Python program we used this.